fechu/PiTemp/README.md

 This tells cron to execute the script every 15 minutes of an hour. `root` is the user that executes the script. and `/var/www/monitor/monitor.php` is the script that is executed.

 That's it!
 Now you need to wait for your script to collect data.
+Once you can't wait anymore open your browser (the computer has to be connected to the same network as the Raspberry Pi) and navigate to `http://<Your Pi's IP>/monitor`.

 ##Todo